 So very high voltage will develop across the open circuit of the secondary winding of the transformer.

 If we keep the secondary of the CT transformer open, then very high voltage may come across the secondary winding.
-But this concept is theoretical only.
+But this concept is theoretical only and applicable for ideal conditions, as in textbooks.

-There are two voltage limiting factors that limit the voltage across the secondary of the open circuit CT.
+Two voltage-limiting factors limit the voltage across the secondary of the open-circuit CT.

 Open circuit voltage limit due to the manufacturing